Written by: Kevin Owens

 Edits by: Pierce Young

 Managing weeds effectively is crucial for the success of food plots, as they compete with desired plants for nutrients, water, and sunlight.
 Selecting the appropriate herbicide depends on the specific weeds present and the crops you intend to plant.
 Listed below are some commonly used herbicides for food plots and what they specifically target.
+Remember to always read and follow the recommendations on the label before applying herbicides.

-Post-emergent Herbicides: A chemical applied to weeds once they have already emerged from the soil and are actively growing; it needs to contact the foliage of the plant to be effective.
+A chemical applied to weeds once they have already emerged from the soil and are actively growing; it needs to contact the foliage of the plant to be effective.

 • Glyphosate (Roundup) - A non-selective herbicide effective against a wide range of weeds, grasses, broadleaf plants, and woody species.
 It is commonly used to clear vegetation before planting.
 It can also be applied to crops advertised as "Roundup Ready", such as many soybean or corn varieties.
 Normally applied at a rate of 1 quart per acre.

-• 2,4-D - A selective herbicide used to control broadleaf weeds in food plots of grain species like corn, wheat, oats, rye, sorghum, and millets.
+• 2,4-D (Amine 4) - A selective herbicide used to control broadleaf weeds in food plots of grain species like corn, wheat, oats, rye, sorghum, and millets.
 It is effective against annual broadleaf weeds and are not suitable for plots containing legumes like clover or alfalfa.
 Normally applied at a rate of 1 quart per acre.

 • 2,4-DB (Butyrac) - A selective herbicide that targets broadleaf weeds without harming perennial legumes such as clover, alfalfa, trefoil, and jointvetch.
 It is effective against tough weeds like smartweed, thistles, pigweed, coffeeweed, and sicklepod.
 It is often used in combination with a surfactant to enhance effectiveness.
 Application rates range from 1-3 quarts per acre.